karlstav/cava/README.md

 file:

     channels = 1    # one input port, mono

-or

-    channels = 2    # two input ports, stereo
+    channels = 2    # two input ports, stereo (default)

 The port's short name is simply `M` for mono, and `L` and `R` for stereo.
 The full name of the input port according to the base client name is `cava:M` for mono, and `cava:L` and `cava:R` for stereo.

+The option `autoconnect` controls the connection strategy for CAVA's ports to other client's ports:

+    autoconnect = 0    # don't connect to other ports automatically autoconnect = 1    # only connect to other ports during startup autoconnect = 2    # reconnect to new ports regularly (default)

+The automatic connection strategies scan the physical terminal input-ports, i.e. the real audio device which actually outputs the sound, and applies the same connections to CAVA's ports.
+In this way CAVA visualizes the played audio of JACK clients by default.

-Currently CAVA doesn't connect its ports to other client's ports automatically, i.e. on program start CAVA isn't connected to any other program and won't connect during execution on its own.
-There are connection management programs in order to control and manage the connection between ports of the different client programs.
-Some well known connection managers with a graphical user interface include QjackCtl and Cadence.
+In order to control and manage the connection between CAVA's ports and ports of other client programs, there are connection management programs for JACK.
+Some well known connection managers with a graphical user interface are QjackCtl and Cadence.
 The JACK package itself often comes with CLI tools.
-Depending on the operating system they might need to get installed separately, e.g. on FreeBSD
+Depending on the operating system it could be necessary to install them separately, e.g. on FreeBSD:
 ```sh
 $ doas pkg install jack-example-tools
 ```